ArunK-ML/ML-Model---SuperStore---DataSet-/README.md

 Shipping
 Sales and Profits

+🎯 Goal: Prepare Superstore Data for ML
+Let’s assume we want to build a predictive ML model such as:

+Predict Profit

+Predict Sales

+Classify whether an order will be profitable or not (Profit > 0)

 | Column Name       | Description                                                                                              |
 | ----------------- | -------------------------------------------------------------------------------------------------------- |
 | **Row ID**        | Unique identifier for each row.                                                                          |